Why Build a Learning Culture

-In fact, 20% of employees voluntarily leave their jobs because of a lack of career development and training.
+In fact, 20 percent of employees voluntarily leave their jobs because of a lack of career development and training.
 Empowering employees with new skills and growth opportunities helps to keep employees engaged and motivated.

 Instead of taking a company-wide approach to continuous learning, tailor your strategy for individual team members.
 Understand the motivations and aspirations of each employee and create a plan to address their ambitions.

-Some 78% of employees say a clear career path would compel them to stay with an organization longer.
+Some 78 percent of employees say a clear career path would compel them to stay with an organization longer.
 A learning culture where employees, managers, and executives play an active role can empower employees and create a thriving work environment.

 Gain a competitive advantage

 A culture of learning is a competitive advantage.
 Organizations that enable employees to learn continuously and apply those skills can stay agile amidst tougher competition, shifting buyer preferences, and technology advancements.

 A culture of learning helps you gain an advantage by:

 - Enabling employees to learn and transfer new knowledge to create organization-wide value

 - Empowering employees to rise to challenges and excel